revbingo/revbingo.github.io/_posts/2017-07-09-kotlin-refactoring-dsl-3.markdown

 }
 {% endhighlight %}

 We've added a generic type to the method - `<T: BinaryFile>` tells the compiler that we'll use a type `T` somewhere in the method, and the compiler should expect it to be a BinaryFile or a subtype of it.
-And indeed we do use it, we say that the callback method will be on type `T`.
+And indeed we do use it, we say that the callback method will have a receiver of type `T`.
 So now it happily accepts that `MP3File::asId3` is a valid argument to the `binaryFile` method.
 Only now the invocation of the `callback` method doesn't compile, because we're calling it on a concrete `BinaryFile`, not an object of type `T` (which might be a subtype).
 Instead of creating an instance of the `BinaryFile` supertype, we need to create an instance of `T`.
 Reflection to the rescue.

 {% highlight kotlin %}
 fun <T: BinaryFile> binaryFile(fileName: String, callback: T.() -> Unit) {